Separation & Divorce Planning

 Alimony & Spousal Support

 After divorce, a dependent spouse may have a claim to spousal support (alimony), either transitional or indefinite, because of earning disparities during the marriage.
-The amount of spousal support depends upon the length of the marriage, respective ages and needs of the parties, available family resources and the causes leading to the breakup of the marriage.
+The amount of spousal support depends upon the length of the marriage, respective ages, health and needs of the parties, available family resources and the causes leading to the breakup of the marriage.
 However, indefinite alimony is generally disfavored by the courts in favor of transitional alimony for a period of years.
 And where a spouse is voluntarily unemployed or underemployed the court can impute income to reduce spousal support.

 Marital Property